Break Dengue Community Action Prize results – One prize, two awards

 The project has an integrated approach to fighting dengue.
 It will first be implemented in the province of Kampong Cham, an area which suffers one of the highest dengue incidence rates in Cambodia.
 The initiative will be further implemented at the national level, through sustained efforts for governmental collaboration.

 The Break Dengue Community Action Prize will allow the winning team to make a real difference in the fight against dengue by building on a successful vector control platform to establish a robust vaccine integration program at the community level.
 This will help to raise vaccine awareness with the support of Community Health Workers and the implementation of a COMBI (Communication for Behavioral Impact) program.
 In this way health educational messages are being developed with community members’ input (to ensure cultural resonance) and disseminated via a tuk-tuk driving through villages.
 These efforts will be scaled to the national level by leveraging the initiative’s strong relationship with the Cambodian Ministry of Health as it revises its National Dengue Strategic Plan for 2017-2020 to integrate dengue vaccines.

-Special award for systematic approach to vaccine integration
+Special award for a systematic approach to vaccine integration

 Break Dengue wishes to reward another initiative which submitted a strong scientific methodology for analyzing the vaccine integration options in the overall Colombian strategy to fight dengue.

 The initiative – “Evaluation of Introduction of Dengue Vaccine in Colombia” – submitted by the George Washington University in USA, proposes surveying patients, practitioners, and public health officials to evaluate the feasibility and acceptability of introducing a dengue vaccine into Colombia.